avantol/WSJTX-Controller/README.md

 Notes on installing the modified WSJT-X program:
 - If you already have WSJT-X installed, you may want to install the modified WSJT-X program in an alternate destination folder.
 Neither version will interfere with the other, you can run both at will, and they share the same settings and preferences.
 - The source code for the modified WSJTY-X is supplied for your inspection, or modification, if you like: https://github.com/avantol/WSJT-X2-2-2-mod
-- The modifications to WSJT-X are minimal, allowing easy modification to future versions of WSJT-X to be adpated quickly as they are released (release candidates are not included in this, they change fast and break things).
+- The modifications to WSJT-X are minimal, allowing easy modification to future versions of WSJT-X as they are released (release candidates are not included in this, they change fast and break things).
 - Modifying WSJT-X as *lightly as possible* was the whole idea behind the QSJT-X Controller.
-I *heavily* modified WSJT-X 2.0.0 two years ago, and knmew that I would not want to port the changes to later versions.
+I *heavily* modified WSJT-X 2.0.0 two years ago (https://sourceforge.net/u/k9avt/wsjt/ci/master/tree/), and knew that I would not want to port the changes to later versions.
 So, using UDP to link the controller and a lightly-modified WSJT-X makes this effort "future-proof".
 - The UDP address/port for the WSJT-X Controller "listener" role (about the same as a "server" role here) is set to 239.255.0.0 and port 2237, same as GridTracker uses.
 Note that JTAlert configures the listener port dynamically.
 Be sure to set the WSJT-X "UDP Server" (Settings|Reporting tab) to address 239.255.0.0 and port 2237, all check boxes ticked.

-*end*
+--end--